MicrocontrollersDev/Mixins/docs/general/shadow.md

 }
 ```

-We can use MCDev to autocomplete our shadows by using `this.` and autocompleting our method or field.
+We can use McDev to autocomplete our shadows by using `this.` and tab completing our method or field.